lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 >Git hooks are scripts that Git executes before or after events such as: commit, push, and receive.
 Git hooks are a built-in feature - no need to download anything.
 Git hooks are run locally.

 Git hooks live in the `.git/hooks` directory in your repo.
 There will already be a number of examples in there, you can either delete them or leave them be.
 The files are named after different events git recognizes; the script inside the file will execute whenever that particular event occurs.
-If you're like me you might assume the event we're looking for is `post-commit` but in actual fact it's `post-receive`.
-Don't ask me why.
+(If you're like me you might assume the event we're looking for is `post-commit` but in actual fact it's `post-receive`.
+Don't ask me why.)

-We want to create a file called `post-receive` in the `.git/hooks/` directory on the remote machine:
+We want to create a file called `post-receive` in the `.git/hooks/` directory on the remote machine, e.g.:

 ```bash
 #!/bin/bash